mbernste/mbernste.github.io/_posts/2022-08-09-elementary_matrices.md

 When solving the system using the elementary row operations, we needn't write out all of the equations.
 Really, all we need to do is keep track of how $\boldsymbol{A}$ and $$\boldsymbol{b}$$ are being transformed upon each iteration.
 For ease of notation, we can join $\boldsymbol{A}$ and $\boldsymbol{b}$ into a single matrix, called an **augmented matrix**.
 In our example, this augmented matrix would look like:

-Then, our performance of the row operations needs only to update the augmented matrix:

 $$\begin{bmatrix}-1 & -2 & 1 & \bigm| & -3 \\ 0 & 3 & 0 & \bigm| & 3 \\ 2 & 4 & 0 & \bigm| & 10 \end{bmatrix}$$

+Then, our performance of the row operations needs only to update the augmented matrix.
+This is how we would do it:

 _Row swap_ the first and third equations: